electron/electronjs.org-old/data/blog/webview2.md

 Read more about [WebView2’s process model](https://docs.microsoft.com/en-us/microsoft-edge/webview2/concepts/process-model#:~:text=WebView2%20uses%20the%20same%20process%20model%20as%20the,other%20utility%20processes%20as%20described%20in%20that%20article.) and [Electron’s process model](https://www.electronjs.org/docs/tutorial/process-model#:~:text=Process%20Model%20Electron%20inherits%20its%20multi-process%20architecture%20from,applied%20in%20the%20minimal%20quick%20start%20app%20.) here.

 Electron provides APIs for common desktop application needs such as menus, file system access, notifications, and more.
-WebView2 is a component meant to be integrated into an application framework such as WinForms, WPF, or Win32.
+WebView2 is a component meant to be integrated into an application framework such as WinForms, WPF, WinUI, or Win32.
 WebView2 does not provide operating system APIs outside the web standard via JavaScript.

 Node.js is integrated into Electron.
 Electron applications may use any Node.js API, module, or node-native-addon from the renderer and main processes.
 A WebView2 application does not assume which language or framework the rest of your application is written in.
-There are C++ and C# templates available, but in each case your JavaScript code must proxy any operating system access through the application-host process.
+Your JavaScript code must proxy any operating system access through the application-host process.

 Electron strives to maintain compatibility with the web API, including APIs developed from the [Fugu Project](https://fugu-tracker.web.app/).
 We have a [snapshot of Electron’s Fugu API compatibility](https://docs.google.com/spreadsheets/d/1APQalp8HCa-lXVOqyul369G-wjM2RcojMujgi67YaoE/edit?usp=sharing).